REE Automotive plans 2023 production of delivery van, people mover - News Break

 REE Automotive plans 2023 production of delivery van, people mover

-LONDON (Reuters) - REE Automotive, which received shareholder approval for a reverse merger with special acquisition company 10X Capital Venture Acquisition Corp on Thursday, plans to launch production of an electric delivery van and a people mover in 2023, the company’s top executive said.
+LONDON, July 22 (Reuters) - REE Automotive, which received shareholder approval for a reverse merger with special acquisition company 10X Capital Venture Acquisition Corp (VCVC.O) on Thursday, plans to launch production of an electric delivery van and a people mover in 2023, the company's top executive said.

 Chief Executive Daniel Barel said the company does not have a specific number of orders - a number of electric van startups have announced large orders - but said REE's strength lies in its partnerships.